Skip to main content

 This guide has been produced for all river users, vessel owners and operators, publishers of nautical information and any other party that needs nautical information.

 The Port of London Authority (PLA) makes every effort to make and maintain the contents of this document as up-to-date, accessible, error-free and complete as possible; however, the correctness and completeness of these contents cannot be guaranteed.
 The PLA accepts no liability for the occurrences and/or consequences of errors, faults or incompleteness, or any other omission in connection with the information provided by this document.
+In case of any discrepancies or inconsistencies between this document and the applicable legislation, including port regulations, the latter will prevail.
+Any substantive change to port regulations, practices or procedures would be reflected in amendments to this guide as soon as possible.

 Cover of the Port Information Guide